alexcai13/houstonheat/README.md

 ### Heat Map
 - Full-resolution heat map overlay showing temperature variations across Houston
 - Click anywhere to see localized "feels like" temperature and heat score (0-10)
-- Real-time weather data integration via Google Weather API

 ### Weather Homepage
-- Current temperature and "feels like" readings
-- Hourly and 7-day forecast
+- Current temperature and "feels like" readings, Hourly and 7-day forecast
 - AI-generated weather summary

 ### Cooling Centers
 - Real-time list of open cooling centers in Houston
 - Automatically filtered by current time and day of week, sorted by distance
-- Search functionality to find centers by name or address

 ### AI Chatbot
 - Ask questions about weather, heat safety, and local resources
 - Context-aware responses using current weather data
-- Helpful tips for staying cool during heat waves

 ### Resources
 - Heat safety tips and information
 - Links to external resources
-- Emergency contact information

 ## Setup